vojone/DiaDiary/README.md

 # DiaDiary

 Mobile app for diabetics, that can be used for storing and analyzing data about their health.
-Primary platform is Android.
+You can track you glycemia, insuline amount, carbohydrates amount and other important data.
+App is created with React Native and Expo platform.
+Target platform is Android.

 ## Authors